linode/docs/docs/guides/development/concepts/what-is-a-service-mesh/index.md

 published: 2021-07-22
 modified_by:
   name: Linode
-title: "What is a Service Mesh?"
-h1_title: "The Benefits of a Service Mesh"
+title: "The Benefits of a Service Mesh"
-enable_h1: true
+title_meta: "What is a Service Mesh?"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos